 Roll the dough until it is 1/8-inch thick.
 Cut out the 3-inch dough squares.
 I like using the square cutters because there is less rerolling of the dough, but if you don't have square cutters use round cutters or cut squares out using a ruler and a sharp knife or pasty cutter.

 Place a teaspoon of the mascarpone filling in the center of the dough and 1-1/2 teaspoons of rhubarb filling on top of the mascarpone.
 Brush the edges of the dough with the egg wash, place another dough square on top

 - Place a teaspoon of the mascarpone filling in the center of the dough and 1-1/2 teaspoons of rhubarb filling on top of the mascarpone.

 - Brush the edges of the dough with the egg wash and place another dough square on top of the filling.

 - Press the edges together and use a fork to seal the edges.

 - Place each pie on a cutting board or small baking sheet lined with parchment paper

 - Refrigerate for at least 30 minutes or up to 2 days.

-Bake in the oven for 16-18 minutes on a parchment-lined baking sheet.
+Bake them for 16-18 minutes on a parchment-lined baking sheet.
 Bake 6 pies at a time on a half-sheet baking sheet.
 Don't overcrowd the pan, because that will impact the browning and the rise of the pies.
-I like my pies a little darker.
-If you do too, bake for another 2 minutes.
 Remove the baking sheet from the oven and allow the pies to cool for 5 minutes before moving them to a cooling rack.